angstone/lord/README.md

 * A Elastic Search Instance - as our backend has one single scalable store system

 * A router-service - as an API endpoint to all services.
+* A ping-service - that does only what you think it does.